teurajarvi/songs/README.md

 # songs

-React - Redux App to display information about few songs.
+React - Redux App to display few buttons and by clicking those, more information about the songs are displayed.

 # Clone the project using Git